zeeshanjunaid/ledgy.com/README.md

-## Build trust in your cap table – www.ledgy.com
+## The missing accounting software for your cap table – www.ledgy.com
 Use Ledgy to track all your shares, manage your ESOPs and model detailed financing rounds.

 ## Built with